A mineral exploration company focused on the next Canadian gold discovery

 Director

-Timothy Young is a second-generation prospector with over 30 years experience in mineral exploration.
-He focuses on property acquisitions, land assembly and royalty transactions
+Timothy Young is a second-generation prospector with over thirty years experience in mineral exploration.
+He focuses on property acquisitions, land assembly and royalty transactions.

 Blair Zaritsky